spotify/helios/docs/service_registration.md

   -r REGISTER, --register REGISTER
       Service discovery registration.
 Specify a service name, the port name and a protocol on the format service/protocol=port.
 E.g. -r website/tcp=http will register the port named http with the protocol tcp.
-Protocol is optional and default is http.
+Protocol is optional and default is tcp.
 If there is only one port mapping this will be used by default and it will be enough to specify only the service name, e.g. -r wordpress. (default: [])
 ```